onechiporenko/chai-assertions-count/README.md

 # Chai Assertions Count

-> Plugin for ChaiJS allows checking how many assertions, asserts or expects were run per each test
+> Plugin for ChaiJS allows checking how many assertions or expects were run per each test.

 ## Why do we need to check it?